AWS CodeCatalyst

 Facebook

-AWS CodeCatalyst is a unified software development environment provided by Amazon Web Services (AWS) designed to streamline the entire application development process.
-Its primary goal is to enhance productivity, speed, and efficiency, helping applications move from a local machine to a specialized environment seamlessly.
+AWS CodeCatalyst is a unified software development environment designed to streamline the entire application development process.
+Its primary goal is to enhance productivity, speed, and efficiency, helping applications move from a local machine to a specialised environment seamlessly.

 AWS CodeCatalyst offers blueprints, which are a library of well-architected projects, serving as a starting point for launching new projects.
 In addition to the predefined templates that can be easily adopted and used, developers have the flexibility to create their own models, reducing the time spent on setting up CI/CD pipelines, provisioning, and environment configurations.
-These application blueprints enable the implementation of organizational best practices to ensure compliance with established standards.
+These application blueprints enable the implementation of organisational best practices to ensure compliance with established standards.
 Blueprints can be seen as similar to GitHub Actions, with CodeCatalyst actions acting as the building blocks.

 Read more tech topics